sidechained/webServ/cgiPrepareEnvironment/cgiPhpNotes.md

 3. We now perform some basic validity checks based on the struct and our config

 a.
-Does our config file allows POST requests for this route/location (config.location("key").methods)?
+Does our config file allow POST requests for this route/location (config.location("key").methods)?
 - if not then return "405 Method Not Allowed"

 b.
 Does our request meet the following conditions?